fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 }
 ```

-We call the [join](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/join) method for the _allClicks_ array that joins all the items into a single string, separated by the string passed as the function parameter, which in our case is an empty space.
+We call the [join](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/join) method on the _allClicks_ array that joins all the items into a single string, separated by the string passed as the function parameter, which in our case is an empty space.

 ### Conditional rendering